gvwilson/sensibleadventures/nardica/nardica.md

 She started picking up the leftover gears and rods but had to stop because she couldn't see properly.
-"I'm okay," she lied angrily,
-wiping her eyes on her sleeve as Wales reached for her.
+"I'm kappa," she lied angrily, wiping her eyes on her sleeve as Wales reached for her.
 "I just..."